pombredanne/SPDX-Git-Scanner/src/README.txt

 DESC: Comment the script will use when committing the output files.
 First run through time.strftime(), so format parameters apply.

 NAME: AutoCommit
 DESC: Automatically commit the SPDX file to Git, defaults to true.
+The completed file will be saved to the /src/output directory.

 NAME: Verbose
 DESC: Whether or not the script should print what it's doing